plusch011/restorest/README.md

     3. `npm run start` to start the dev-server.
 * Make whatever additional changes you need for your project.

-You can optionally use `docker-compose` to start up a container that builds and watches the files.
-Note that the watch functionality does not work on Windows due to limitations that [prevent changes to files on a Windows host from being propagated to containers](https://forums.docker.com/t/file-system-watch-does-not-work-with-mounted-volumes/12038/20).

 ## Debugging